Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Methods

 \section{Methods}

-We set the scene by expressing option prices via transition probability density functions (TPDFs) of the underliers.
-For clarity of exposition, we use a simple one-dimensional model.
-In Section \ref{subsec:Preliminaries-on-transition}, we show how to formulate PDE problems for solving to find TPDFs.
-In Section \ref{subsec:The-backward-Kolmogorov}, we show how to apply deep learning techniques to approximating parametric PDEs and using this to solve backward Kolmogorov equations in order to find parametric TPDFs in a computationally effective manner.
+We set the scene by expressing option prices via TPDFs of the underliers, since we will test the performances of NN approximated densities in the application setting of option pricing.
+For clarity of exposition, we begin with a simple one-dimensional model.
+In Section \ref{subsec:Preliminaries-on-transition}, we show how to formulate PDE problems to find TPDFs.
+In Section \ref{subsec:The-backward-Kolmogorov}, we apply deep learning techniques to approximating parametric PDEs and using this to solve backward Kolmogorov equations in order to find parametric TPDFs in a computationally effective manner.